Old Spice: History

 Old Spice products were originally manufactured by the Shulton Company, founded in 1937 by William Lightfoot Schultz.
 A buyer at Bullock's in Los Angeles made Schultz aware of the emerging popularity of colonial American–style furniture, a trend spurred by the then-recent opening of Colonial Williamsburg.
 Shultz reasoned that an Early Americana–themed cosmetics line might also find favor.
 The Metropolitan Museum of Art in New York collection of early American objects provided a source of inspiration for packaging design; for the fragrance, Schultz was inspired by his mother's potpourri, and as a result, the first Old Spice product in 1937 was a woman's scent called Early American Old Spice.
 The product was received well and therefore was followed by Old Spice for men in 1938.

-The men's products included shaving soap and aftershave lotion, marketed with a nautical theme.
-Sailing ships in particular were used for the brand's packaging.
-The original ships used on the packaging were the Grand Turk and the Friendship.
-Other ships used on Old Spice packaging include the John Wesley, Salem, Birmingham, Maria Teresa, Propontis, Recovery, Sooloo, Star of the West, Constitution, Java, United States, and Hamilton.
+In 1970, Shulton became a subsidiary of American Cyanamid.
+In June 1990, Procter & Gamble purchased the Old Spice brand from American Cyanamid.